Best Air Tools For Automotive Restoration

 #10) Air Blow Gun

-The many uses of an air blow-gun include cleaning fuel lines, blowing away filings and metal chips, cleaning spark plugs, etc. I use mine quite often for drying metal panels and parts before painting.
-Get one with a rubber tip, it'll prevent you from accidentally scratching something.
+The many uses of an air blow-gun include cleaning fuel lines, blowing away filings and metal chips, cleaning spark plugs, etc. I use mine to quickly dry metal panels and parts before painting.

 Air Tool Maintenance